marcellelee/marcellelee.github.io/index.md

 ## About Me

 Security practitioner, educator, and mentor.
 Passionate about network security, user education, and digital forensics, particularly packet analysis.
 Cyber competition enthusiast.
 Champion of diversity in tech.
 Collector of certs and degrees.
 Serial volunteer and [public speaker](https://goo.gl/7pXpL8).
 You can find me on [Twitter](https://twitter.com/marcelle_fsg) and [LinkedIn](https://www.linkedin.com/in/marcellelee/).
+Most links are to my Google drive share.

 Thanks goes out to [Patrick Malanoski](https://www.linkedin.com/in/patrick-malanoski/), who started this account and page for me and who also teaches me about coding and cryptocurrency!
 Also, hat-tip to [Adam P](https://github.com/adam-p) for the super helpful markdown cheatsheet.

+> The most dangerous phrase in the language is, ‘We’ve always done it this way.’ ~ Grace Hopper

 ## My Resources

 All of these were primarily written or developed by me.
 Reuse is licensed under the [Creative Commons BY NC license](https://creativecommons.org/licenses/by-nc/2.0).

+> You must be the change you wish to see in the world. ~ Mahatma Gandhi

 ### Packet Captures
 I build a lot of [packet captures](https://goo.gl/LtQb6W) that I use when teaching or giving workshops.
 A wide variety of protocols and topics are demonstrated in these captures.